 When developing this method, the following were considerations:

-The HPLC column used for the analysis was an Ascentis® Express C18 column, 2 µm, 150 x 2.1 mm.
+The HPLC column used for the analysis was an Ascentis® Express C18 column, 15 cm x 2.1 mm I.D., 2 µm.
 Ascentis® Express columns contain Fused-Core® particles with a solid core and porous shell architecture, also referred to as superficially porous.
 This particle structure provides higher separation efficiency than fully porous particles of the same size and allows for faster analysis times with lower backpressure than approaches using smaller (< 2 µm) fully porous particles.
 The particle architecture of Ascentis® Express columns allows the use of larger particles, making them suitable for both conventional and UHPLC systems.
 For this method, SupraRnD used a UHPLC system, although with the proper instrument optimization, successful separation can be obtained on conventional systems as well.
 Specifically, this would involve minimization of system dispersion.
 This can be done by reducing tubing length and ID at the column inlet and outlet, and for UV detectors, using a flow cell with a volume of < 5 µL.

-Figure 1.HPLC chromatogram for cannabinoid standard on Ascentis® Express C18 column at injection #1 v/s injection #1140
+Figure 1.Cannabinoid standard on Ascentis® Express C18 column; comparison of injection #1 and injection #1140.

 The method using the Ascentis® Express C18 was validated in several different matrices including hop flowers (as a surrogate matrix to cannabis), hemp seed oil, CBD concentrate, and topical ointments.
 Recoveries from hops ranged from 85-115% over a spiking range of 0.05 to 20% by weight.
 A summary of this validation, as well as the other matrices, is summarized in Table 3.
 The method reporting limits (MRLs) achieved for the cannabinoids (except for CBDV, CBG, CBD and CBC in the concentrate) were all 0.05 wt.%.
 Repeatability, as % RSD, was < 4% for all matrices.
 Further evaluation was done using proficiency testing in which the method successfully passed for samples of cannabis flower and hemp oil.